 Any sleep disorder should be taken seriously.
 If you or your partner are concerned about heavy snoring, you should schedule a visit with your doctor to discuss the situation.
 People with OSA often benefit from continuous positive air pressure (CPAP) therapy, which administers air that is pressurized at a prescribed rate to ease breathing during the night.

 While snoring does not necessarily indicate the presence of a sleep disorder, it can disrupt sleep for you and your partner.
 Snoring is associated with obesity and old age even for those who do not have sleep apnea symptoms.
 Other risk factors for snoring include:

 - Consumption of sedatives like alcohol and sleep-inducing medications

 Another common cause of snoring is back sleeping, which can affect breathing by restricting the airway.
 People who snore are often encouraged to sleep on their sides instead.

 You may be able to reduce your snoring by making certain lifestyle changes.
 These include losing weight, avoiding alcohol and sedative medications at night, and always sleeping on your back.
-Since nasal congestion can cause breathing, treating this with decongestants or corticosteroid sprays may be effective if your doctor approves them.
+Since nasal congestion can cause breathing issues, treating this with decongestants or corticosteroid sprays may be effective if your doctor approves them.